-Results of water testing by Bay of Plenty Regional Council confirmed the algal bloom had subsided in the lake.
+Results of water testing by Bay of Plenty Regional Council confirm that the algal bloom has subsided in the lake.

 Despite the lifting of the warning, the public should always be cautious for signs of algal blooms if using lakes.

 "Laboratory testing of lake water by Bay of Plenty Regional Council only occurs on a weekly basis during summer months so it is important to look before you leap.
-If in doubt it is best to avoid contact with the water and swim or play somewhere else."
+If in doubt, it is best to avoid contact with the water and swim or play somewhere else," he said.